Table of Contents

 Conversely, centralized systems consolidate all user identity data into one database overseen by a single entity, like a government or corporation.
 This raises privacy concerns as the authority has complete control and access to users’ information.
 Examples include government-issued IDs, passports, and social security numbers, which are more vulnerable to cyberattacks due to the single point of failure presented by the central database.

 Challenges of Centralized Identity Systems

-To participate in a centralized identity system, individuals provide their personal information to the central authority, which verifies it and issues an identity credential.
-This credential, such as a username and password or an ID card, is used to access services.
+In centralized identity systems, individuals must submit personal information to a central authority, which then verifies it and issues an identity credential.
+This credential, such as a username and password or an ID card, is necessary for accessing various services.

-When attempting to access a service, individuals provide their identity credentials to the service provider, who then verifies them with the central authority.
-If valid, the central authority confirms the identity to the service provider, allowing access.
+When seeking access to a service, individuals present their identity credentials to the service provider, who verifies them with the central authority.
+Upon validation, the central authority confirms the identity, granting access to the service.

 Decentralized Identity: A Web3 Solution

-Decentralized Identity, on the other hand, is a web3 solution to the challenges posed by centralized systems.
-At its core, decentralized identity leverages distributed ledger technology (DLT), such as blockchain, to create a network of trust where identity-related information can be securely stored, shared, and verified.
-Individuals can create self-sovereign identities, meaning they have complete control over their digital identities and can decide which information to share with whom.
+In contrast, Decentralized Identity is a Web3 solution addressing the drawbacks of centralized systems.
+It utilizes distributed ledger technology (DLT), like blockchain, to establish a network of trust.
+In this network, identity-related information is securely stored, shared, and verified.
+Individuals create self-sovereign identities, giving them full control over their digital identities and the discretion to share specific information.